 Given the ideal secure counter storage functionality defined in Section IV, rollback attacks can be prevented using the incthen-store technique.
-In Figure 7 we illustrate a state transition diagram that represents ME states during sealing and unsealing using the ideal storage functionality.
+In Figure 7 we illustrate a state transition diagram that represents ME states during sealing, unsealing and memory reading of security-critical data using the ideal storage functionality.
 The notion of state in this section is an execution state, in contrast to enclave data states created and stored using sealing.
 We show that any combination of adversary operations, in any of the enclave execution states, cannot make the master enclave accept a previous version of sealed data.

 First start.
-Upon enclave Start(), the ME execution begins from State 1.
-Initially, the counter MC is set to zero in the runtime memory and the ME proceeds to State 2 to determine if it has previously saved sealed state.
+After creating an enclave, $e \leftarrow Create(code)$ the OS can start it using $i \leftarrow Start(e)$, and the ME execution begins from State 1.
+The counter MC is set to zero in the runtime memory and the ME proceeds to State 2 to determine if it has previously saved sealed state.
 The ME reads the counter value from the secure storage using ReadCounter().
 On the first execution the operation returns empty and the ME continues to State 7, where it continues normal operation.
 If the ReadCounter() operation fails, the ME halts.

 Sealing.
 When the ME needs to seal data for local persistent storage (save its current state), it proceeds to State 8.
 The ME increments the monotonic counter MC, and performs the WriteCounter() operation to write it to the secure storage in State 9.
 If the writing operation succeeds, the ME continues to State 10.
 If counter writing fails, the ME halts.
-In State 10, the ME seals the data that represents its current state together with the counter value.
+In State 10, the ME seals the data ($s \leftarrow \text{Seal(data)}$) that represents its current state together with the counter value.
 OS confirmation moves the enclave back to normal operation in State 7.

 Unsealing.
 When the ME needs to unseal data (recover its state) and the counter MC in the runtime memory has a nonzero value, the ME proceeds from State 7 to State 3.
 The ME asks the OS for the latest seal.
-The adversary can offer the correct sealed data (OfferSeal (latest)) which moves the execution to State 4.
+The adversary can offer the correct sealed data ($OfferSeal(latest \equiv s)$) which moves the execution to State 4.
 Unsealing is successful and the counter value in the seal matches the MC value in the runtime memory, and the ME proceeds back to State 7.
-The adversary can also offer a previously sealed state (OfferSeal (previous)) which moves the execution to State 6.
+The adversary can also offer a previously sealed state (OfferSeal(previous)) which moves the execution to State 6.
+The unsealing is successful, but the counter value in the runtime memory and the ME proceeds back to State 7.
+The adversary can also offer a previously sealed state (OfferSeal(previous)) which moves the execution to State 6.
 The unsealing is successful, but the counter value in the unsealed data does not match the MC value in the runtime memory and the ME halts.
-Finally, the ME can offer any other data (OfferSeal (arbitrary)) which moves the ME to State 5.
+Finally, the adevrsary can offer any other data (OfferSeal(arbitrary)) which moves the ME to State 5.
 In this case the unsealing fails and the ME halts.